How to Run a Class Schedule Optimizer

 Why are room optimization solutions so prevalent… and bad?
 Dating back to the late 1990s when some of the earliest tools hit the market, scheduling was extremely decentralized.
 Faculty & departments could request whatever times and in some cases rooms that they wanted, and they would usually get them.
 So, room optimizer solutions were built to take in unstructured preferences and then optimize them the best that they could.
 And the funny thing is, they actually do that pretty well.
 Bad data in, bad data out.

 Recently, though, schools have begun to re-conceptualize scheduling as much more than optimization of a cesspool of diverse preferences.
-Universities started to 1) Think more about student success and recognize research that suggests booking all classes in prime times, and or having a lack of understanding of course demand can decelerate degree velocity; 2) face even more of a space crunch, and in some cases become incentivized by state legislatures to improve space utilization and 3) Quite simply… administrators had less time.
+Universities started to 1) Think more about student success and recognize research that suggests booking all classes in prime times, and or having a lack of understanding of course demand can decelerate completion velocity; 2) face even more of a space crunch, and in some cases become incentivized by state legislatures to improve space utilization and 3) Quite simply… administrators had less time.

 Modern Scheduling Solutions Benefits